 - Provides an opportunity to learn – we learn best from our mistakes, not our successes.
 However, you can only learn from a mistake when you acknowledge it.
 Like sculpting from rock, we can only achieve our desired result by removing what doesn’t work.
 Acknowledging our mistakes, and therefore learning from them, allows us to identify what isn’t working and removing that behavior.
 What is left is what works.

 This has been backed up by research.
-In a recent article in Behavioral Scientist, titled “Brag Wisely”, Alison Wood Brooks discusses how only discussing your accomplishments conveys Hubristic Pride to observers, in this case team members, which leads to malicious envy.
+In a recent article in Behavioral Scientist, titled “Brag Wisely”, Alison Wood Brooks discusses how only talking about your accomplishments conveys Hubristic Pride to observers which leads to malicious envy.
 Malicious envy can result in unethical behavior and possibly the undermining of your leadership because team members hope for your failure.

 So admit your mistakes and advance your team to greatness!